Harvard’s president rejected Trump’s demands. Here’s how other university leaders have responded to the White House

 By Taylor Romine, CNN

-(CNN) — Tensions between Harvard University and President Donald Trump’s administration grew Monday as the federal government froze over $2 billion in multi-year grants and $60 million in multi-year contracts after the Ivy League university refused to comply with its demands.
+(CNN) — Tensions are rising across American academia as the Trump administration froze over $2 billion in multi-year grants and contracts at Harvard University after it leaders refused to make key policy changes the White House also is demanding of other elite US universities.

-The move comes after the Trump administration announced investigations into universities across the country, citing concerns with antisemitism or racial preferences, threatening billions of dollars in funding.

-“We have informed the administration through our legal counsel that we will not accept their proposed agreement,” Harvard President Alan M. Garber said in a statement Monday.
+Harvard refused to eliminate diversity, equity and inclusion programs, ban masks at campus protests, enact merit-based hiring and admissions reforms, and reduce the power of faculty and administrators the Republican administration has called “more committed to activism than scholarship.”

-After the administration announced the freezing of the funds, Harvard stood by its statement which added, “The University will not surrender its independence or its constitutional rights.”
+“The University will not surrender its independence or its constitutional rights,” Harvard President Alan M. Garber said Monday in a statement.

-Harvard is one of the first universities to push back against the Trump administration’s demands as schools grapple with the best way to handle a threat that puts so many of their students and employees at risk.
+Harvard appears to be the first elite US university to rebuke the White House’s demands, which Trump officials say aim to combat antisemitism following contentious campus protests in response to the Israel-Hamas war in Gaza.

 Here is how universities across the country are responding to the White House’s demands.